-The smooth attribute specifies that a line can be drawn as straight line segments (None) or using a spline (Bezier), where the line's points specify control points of a quadratic Bezier curve.
+The smooth attribute specifies that a line can be drawn as straight line segments (None) or using a spline (Bezier), where the line's points specify control points of a quadratic Bezier curve, see figure 18.1.

 For lines with only two points, the smooth attribute has no effect.